White Eagle Square: Overview

 The White Eagle Square borders Koński Kierat Street to the north, Bogdanki Street to the east, Grodzka Street to the south, and Staromłyńska Street to the west.
 To the north and east, it was surrounded by tenement houses, mostly built in neoclassical and Baroque Revival style, with some dating to the 18th century.
 This includes the Globe and Ionic Palaces, dating to the 18th century, and 1891 respectively, which currently house the Szczecin Art Academy.
 To the south and west, it borders apartment buildings from the 1960s and 1990s, as well as a historic department store building, now adapted to host restaurants.
-Majority of the area consists of a garden square, with a small plaza in the northwest corner, which incldues the White Eagle Fountaint, a sandstone sculpture from 1732, consisting of a statue of an eagle, placed on an elaborate pedestal, within a fountain basin.
+Majority of the area consists of a garden square, with a small plaza in the northwest corner, which includes the White Eagle Fountaint, a sandstone sculpture from 1732, consisting of a statue of an eagle, placed on an elaborate pedestal, within a fountain basin.
 The square also includes the Statue of Flora, a Baroque sandstone sculpture dating to around 1730.